EGCG and Weight Loss Benefits

 Increase Metabolism:

-All of the macro nutrients, fat, protein and carbohydrate are broken down via digestion and turned into glucose.
-The glucose is the energy used by your body cells to perform bodily activities.
+All of the macro nutrients, fat, protein and carbohydrates are broken down via digestion and turned into glucose.
+The glucose is the energy used by your body's cells to perform bodily activities.
 Excess glucose is stored as fat.

 Metabolism is the rate at which we burn calories or fuel.
 When your metabolism is low, more energy is stored as fat.
 When your metabolism is high, you burn (or use) the calories more quickly.

-In 1999, a study conducted by Dulloo and his colleagues in Geneva and Nice indicated that consuming 90 milligrams of EGCG and 50 milligrams of caffeine a day would increase your metabolism by 4%.
+In 1999, a study conducted by Dulloo and his colleagues in Geneva and Nice indicated that consuming 90 milligrams of EGCG in addition to 50 milligrams of caffeine a day would increase your metabolism by 4%.

 What this means is that a few hours after you consume EGCG, your body will automatically be burning calories, whether you are walking, watching TV or sleeping.